Definition of Income Tax Accounting

 Record Income Tax in Accounting

-Income tax recorded in financial accounts is based on book income whereas actual tax liability is based on the taxable income assessed in terms of income tax accounting rules which may or may not be the same resulting in temporary differences as well as permanent differences.
-Further income tax recorded forms part of income statement expenses and any deferred tax asset/liability arising out of temporary differences form part of the balance sheet.
+Income tax recorded in financial accounts is based on book income.
+In contrast, the actual tax liability is based on the taxable income assessed in terms of income tax accounting rules which may or may not be the same resulting in temporary and permanent differences.
+Further, income tax is part of income statement expenses, and any deferred tax asset/liability arising out of temporary differences form part of the balance sheet.

 How Income Tax Accounting differs under IFRS and US GAAP